Sonia Sotomayor: Fourth Amendment, privacy rights, & qualified immunity

-Environmental law

-Sotomayor was the sole dissenter in BP P.L.C. v.
-Mayor and City Council of Baltimore (2021), a case that made it harder for cities and states to win lawsuits against polluters.

 Abortion

 In Whole Woman's Health v.
-Jackson (2021), a case regarding an abortion law in Texas that allows private citizens to sue abortion providers, Sotomayor wrote a sharp dissenting opinion, joined by justices Breyer and Kagan.
-By a 5–4 vote, the Supreme Court allowed the Texas law to stay in effect.
-Sotomayor concluded that "Today's fractured Court evinces no such courage.
-While the Court properly holds that this suit may proceed against the licensing officials, it errs gravely in foreclosing relief against state-court officials and the state attorney general.
+Jackson (2021), a case regarding a Texas abortion law that allows private citizens to sue abortion providers, Sotomayor wrote a sharp dissenting opinion, joined by Justices Breyer and Kagan.
+By a 5–4 vote, the Supreme Court upheld the Texas law.
+Sotomayor concluded: "While the Court properly holds that this suit may proceed against the licensing officials, it errs gravely in foreclosing relief against state-court officials and the state attorney general.
 By so doing, the Court leaves all manner of constitutional rights more vulnerable than ever before, to the great detriment of our Constitution and our Republic."

+In her dissenting opinion in Department of State v.
+Muñoz (2024), Sotomayor called Dobbs v.
+Jackson Women's Health Organization (2022) the "eradication of the right to abortion".